History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Introduction

-Constitutive modeling of history-dependent materials presents fundamental challenges in computational solid mechanics.
-The traditional phenomenological approach requires constructing mathematical models that describe material behavior through internal variables and evolution equations \citep{masi2021thermodynamics,fuhg2024review}.
-These models often need extensive calibration and parameter identification, particularly challenging for materials exhibiting complex path-dependent responses such as plasticity, damage, or their combinations.
+Traditional phenomenological approaches rely on internal variables and evolution equations to describe material behavior \citep{masi2021thermodynamics,fuhg2024review}.
+Developing such models demands extensive domain expertise for their formulation construction and often involves laborious parameter identification, which becomes particularly difficult for materials with complex path-dependent responses such as plasticity, damage, or their combinations.
 These challenges have motivated a paradigm shift toward data-driven methods, which aim to learn material behavior directly from experimental or simulation data without imposing strong assumptions about the functional form of the constitutive relationships.
+By replacing intricate model construction with learning from data, data-driven approaches offer greater flexibility in capturing complex behaviors that traditional methods often struggle to represent accurately.

 Data-driven constitutive modeling methods are commonly categorized into \textit{neural network–based} and \textit{model-free }approaches~\cite{ghaboussi1991knowledge,kirchdoerfer2016data,fuhg2024review,dornheim2024neural}.
 Neural network–based methods construct continuous surrogates that map constitutive inputs to target outputs, learning material response behaviors directly from training data.
 Since the pioneering work of Ghaboussi et al.~\cite{ghaboussi1991knowledge}, a wide range of neural network architectures have been explored for path-dependent material modeling, such as feedforward neural networks~\cite{huang2020machine,linka2021constitutive}, recurrent neural networks (RNNs) \cite{mozaffar2019deep,gorji2020potential}, temporal convolutional networks (TCNs) \cite{wang2022deep,abueidda2021deep}, among others.
 By contrast, model-free approaches bypass any explicit functional form and directly utilize observed data to characterize material behavior~\cite{kirchdoerfer2016data}, often functioning as unsupervised manifold learning strategies~\cite{he2020physics_lcdd,he2021deep,fuhg2024review}.
 These model-free methods have been applied to nonlinear elasticity \cite{nguyen2018data,he2021manifold}, inelasticity~\cite{eggersmann2019model,bartel2023data}, damage mechanics~\cite{carrara2020data, carrara2021data}, etc. To mitigate the challenges associated with high-dimensional and noisy data, recent efforts use autoencoders for low-dimensional embeddings~\citet{he2021deep} or employ isometric embeddings to construct denoised constitutive manifolds~\citet{bahmani2023distance}.
 However, model-free methods often require extensive data and struggle to generalize beyond observed conditions, which limits their applicability for complex, path-dependent material behaviors unless supported by prior structural knowledge or large datasets~\cite{fuhg2024review}.